a-n-t-h-o-n-y/TermOx/docs/manual/border.md

 };
 ```

-Walls are optional, and if disabled will not display that wall.
-A corner is only
-displayed if both adjacent walls are enabled.
-A list of predefined borders is
-given below.
+Walls that do not contain a value do not form a border around the Widget on that
+side.
+Any corner touching a Wall without a value is likewise not used.

-Borders can be combined with colors and traits using the pipe operator.
-This
+Borders can be combined with Colors and Traits using the pipe operator(`|`).
-will modify all walls and corners of the border.
-There are other Border
+This will modify all walls and corners of the border.
+Other Border modifying
-modifying functions, these are the `drop_` and `take_` functions.
-The drop
+functions are the `drop_` and `take_` family.
+The drop functions will remove the
-functions will remove the named wall from the Border and the take functions will
+named Wall from the Border.
+The take functions remove every Wall except the
-remove all walls except the named wall from the Border.
-These can also be used
+named Wall from the Border.
-in their pipe form where they take no arguments but are piped with a Border.

 ```cpp
 using namespace ox;
 border::rounded() | fg(Color::Orange) | Trait::Inverse | pipe::drop_east();
 ```

+To decorate a Widget with a Border, the class template `Bordered` is provided.

 To wrap a Border around a Widget, the class template `Bordered` is used.
 This
-takes a Border and the Widget to be wrapped as a child widget.
+combines a Border and the Widget to be decorated:

 ```cpp
 using namespace ox;